ballerina-platform/ballerina-dev-website/public/spec/io/spec.md

 _Edition_: Swan Lake

 ## Introduction
-This is the specification for the I/O Ballerina library of [Ballerina language](https://ballerina.io/), which provides file related I/O operations.
+This is the specification for the I/O standard library of [Ballerina language](https://ballerina.io/), which provides file related I/O operations.

 The I/O library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.